polterguy/fine-tune-hyperlambda/static-snippets/training/barnabas-17.md

 /*
- * Convert this into a reusable slot named 'math.double' */ math.multiply
+ * Convert this into a reusable slot named 'math.double' taking a number argument it doubles */ math.multiply
-   get-value:int:4
+   .:int:4
    .:int:2
 ---
 slots.create:math.double